Calling APIs and Webhooks

 2. In the Skill configuration, the default header is to set the Content-Type to "application/json", but you can add anything else to the header that you need, including an API key or Authentication key.

 3. The body of the POST request contains a property for every Page Variable and User Variable.
 All other text in the "Instructions for Steve" area are ignored.
+You can also include additional static variables in the body in the Skill configuration.

-6. You can include simple HTML formatting in the return values.
+5. You can include simple HTML formatting in the return values.
 URLs will be hyperlinked automatically, and text can be hyperlinked by using Markdown formatting.

-The POST body will have two properties, "leads" with the selected text or current page, and "_url" with the url of the current page.
+The POST body will have the specified property "leads" with the selected text or current page.
+The system variables "_url" and "_title" will also be added.
 All other text is ignored and not sent to the API/Webhook.

 Example Instructions: This Skill captures a [[headline]], [[author]] and [[article]] then asks the user for {{what do you want to do with this}} and then sends them to a Webhook